Art-Sells/HPM/MASS/LPP/LPPCodeBase/FAFE/README.md

 # FAFE: Fully Autonomous Financial Ecosystem — Blueprint

-> Delivers a self-funding, permissioned liquidity plane where fixed premiums/discounts, AI arbitrage loops, and a six-pool lattice guarantee deterministic profitability and compounding TVL.
+> Delivers a self-funding, permissioned liquidity plane where fixed premiums/discounts, AA arbitrage loops, and a six-pool lattice guarantee deterministic profitability and compounding TVL.

 ---

 ## 1. Scope

 - **Deterministic premiums/discounts.** Every swap enforces a ±5,000 bps offset, yielding exactly 1.5× (premium) or 0.5× (discount) of the base CFMM quote until the relevant reserve is depleted.
-- **Six-pool lattice.** Three negative-offset pools (−5,000 bps) and three positive-offset pools (+5,000 bps) provide a fixed ladder of subsidized trades that our AI can harvest and refill.
+- **Six-pool lattice.** Three negative-offset pools (−5,000 bps) and three positive-offset pools (+5,000 bps) provide a fixed ladder of subsidized trades that our AA can harvest and refill.
-- **AI-driven loop.** A privileged agent borrows USDC/cbBTC, purchases discounted cbBTC/USDC on FAFE, dumps it at external market, recycles profits into treasury-controlled pools, and rebalances offsets automatically.
+- **AA-driven loop.** A privileged agent borrows USDC/cbBTC, purchases discounted cbBTC/USDC on FAFE, dumps it at external market, recycles profits into treasury-controlled pools, and rebalances offsets automatically.
 - **Single-source of truth.** Deployment manifests, pool manifests, snapshots, scripts, and guides all live in this repo; there is no hidden state.
 - **Permissioned surface.** `supplicate` is gated by `FAFEAccessManager`.
 Only whitelisted operators (e.g., `MASS_TESTER_ADDRESS`) can tap the subsidized pools.

-Everything in this project now speaks FAFE terminology—filenames, contract types, env vars, and documentation.

 ---